GerritCodeReview/plugins_code-owners/resources/Documentation/config-faqs.md

 Bugs with the @PLUGIN@ plugin should be filed as issues for the Gerrit team, but only after issues with the code owner config files have been excluded.

 Also see [above](#avoidIssuesWithCodeOwnerConfigs) how to avoid issues with code owner config files in the first place.

+## <a id="investigateIssuesWithCodeOwnerSuggestion">How to investigate issues with the code owner suggestion

+If the code owners config suggestion is not working as expected, this is either caused by:

+* issues in the code owner config files
+* user permissions
+* account visibility
+* account states
+* a bug in the @PLUGIN@ plugin

+Issues with code owner config files, user permissions, account visibility and account states should be investigated and fixed by the project owners and host administrators.

+To do this they can:

+* Use the `--debug` option of the [List Code Owners](rest-api.html#list-code-owners-for-path-in-branch) REST endpoints to get debug logs included into the response.
+* Check the code owner config files for issues by calling the [Check Code Owner Config File REST endpoint](rest-api.html#check-code-owner-config-files)
+* Check the code ownership of a user for a certain path by calling the [Check Code Owner REST endpoint](rest-api.html#check-code-owner) (requires the caller to be host administrator or have the [Check Code Owner capability](rest-api.html#checkCodeOwner))

+Bugs with the @PLUGIN@ plugin should be filed as issues for the Gerrit team, but only after other causes have been excluded.

+Also see [above](#avoidIssuesWithCodeOwnerConfigs) how to avoid issues with code owner config files in the first place.